The launch of the next FIFA game - FIFA 21 - has finally arrived and eager gamers certainly have the popular EA Sports title on their wishlist.

 Once again, the Switch version of the game will be a 'Legacy Edition' with no new game modes or gameplay changes, but featuring updated squads and kits.

-It was available to pre-order a number of months before the release date on June 18, to coincide with the launch announcement of the game.
+FIFA 21 was available to pre-order a number of months before the release date on June 18, to coincide with the launch announcement of the game.

-There are a few inducements for gamers to pre-order the game, such as cheaper prices, early access and Ultimate Team perks.
+There are usually a few inducements for gamers to pre-order the game, such as cheaper prices, early access and Ultimate Team perks.